24 Hours in Door County

 Afterwards, we were back on the road and on our way to Newport State Park!
 We spent an hour or so strolling the beach and admiring Lake Michigan.
 It was a lot warmer there and so peaceful!

 We thought we’d take a slow drive back towards Ephraim since we had dinner reservations there that evening.
-When Sean and I are driving together on little trips like these, we almost always take random backroads to get to our destination.
+When my boyfriend and I are driving together on little trips like these, we almost always take random backroads to get to our destination.
 We’ve discovered some pretty incredible places by doing this and this time was no different!

-We were near Ellison Bay when Sean noticed a sign at the end of a dirt driveway.
+We were near Ellison Bay when we noticed a sign at the end of a dirt driveway.
 We drove for what seemed like forever down a super narrow, one-lane dirt road.
 The road curved throughout the forest until eventually, we came to a grouping of old-fashioned cottages.

 After doing a quick Google search, we discovered that it was an adult folk school called The Clearing where they offer retreats, classes, and workshops.
 Since there wasn’t a class in session and the website stated the campus was open, we went to take a closer look at this unique and enchanting place.